JasellR/TelDirectory/README.md

 *   **Extension Listing**: View department/contact names and their phone extensions.
 *   **XML-Based Data**: Directory data is stored in XML files, following Cisco IP Phone standards.
 *   **Web Interface**: Browse the directory through a user-friendly web interface.
-*   **Search Functionality**: A search bar on each zone page allows users to quickly find localities or branches within that zone by name or ID.
+*   **Global Search**: A search bar on the homepage allows users to quickly find departments (localities) by name, or specific extensions by their name/role or number, across the entire directory.
-*   **IP Phone Service (Configurable)**: Can serve XML data to Cisco IP phones via specific URL endpoints (this feature can be effectively disabled by removing the relevant API route files if direct XML exposure is not desired).
 *   **Data Management**:
-    *   Import XML files for zones, branches, and departments.
+    *   Import XML files for zone branches and departments.
     *   Add, edit, and delete zones, branches, localities, and extensions directly through the web UI.
 *   **Customization**:
     *   Dark Mode support.
     *   Language toggle (English/Español).
     *   Configurable root path for the directory data via the Settings page.
 The application expects the `MainMenu.xml` file to be PascalCase and structural directory names like `zonebranch`, `branch`, `department` to be in **lowercase** within this root path.
-    *   Configurable Host and Port for URLs embedded in XMLs (if IP Phone service is used) via the Settings page.
+    *   (Previously IP Phone Service) The direct XML exposure for IP Phones has been removed.
+The "Network & Service URL Configuration" in settings is now primarily for ensuring consistency if you manually manage XMLs that might be used by other services.

 ## Project Structure

-*   `src/app/`: Contains the Next.js App Router pages and API routes.
+*   `src/app/`: Contains the Next.js App Router pages.
     *   `src/app/[zoneId]/...`: Dynamic routes for displaying zone, branch, and locality pages.
-    *   `src/app/ivoxsdir/...`: API routes that serve XML content to IP phones (can be removed if service is not needed).
     *   `src/app/import-xml/`: Page for settings, XML import, and application configuration.
-*   `src/components/`: Reusable React components, including search (`src/components/search/`).
+*   `src/components/`: Reusable React components, including global search (`src/components/search/GlobalSearch.tsx`).
 *   `src/lib/`: Core logic, data fetching utilities (`data.ts`), server actions (`actions.ts`), and configuration management (`config.ts`).
 *   `src/context/`: React context for language management.
 *   `src/hooks/`: Custom React hooks.
 *   `src/locales/`: JSON files for internationalization (i18n).
 *   `ivoxsdir/` (Default location, configurable): **Crucial directory** for storing all XML data.
-    *   `ivoxsdir/MainMenu.xml`: The root XML file for the IP phone directory service (ensure this filename is PascalCase: `MainMenu.xml`).
+    *   `ivoxsdir/MainMenu.xml`: The root XML file for the directory structure (ensure this filename is PascalCase: `MainMenu.xml`).
     *   `ivoxsdir/zonebranch/`: Contains XML files for each zone (e.g., `ZonaEste.xml`, `ZonaMetropolitana.xml`) (ensure this directory name is lowercase: `zonebranch`).
     *   `ivoxsdir/branch/`: Contains XML files for branches, primarily used by Zona Metropolitana (e.g., `AdmCorporativo.xml`) (ensure this directory name is lowercase: `branch`).
     *   `ivoxsdir/department/`: Contains XML files for each locality/department, listing extensions (e.g., `Bavaro.xml`) (ensure this directory name is lowercase: `department`).